bitshifters/bitshifters.github.io/_posts/prods/2019-06-23-bs-wave-runner.md

 **EDIT: Thanks to Tom Seddon & Matt Godbolt, JSBeeb now runs the demo!**

-The latest version (linked above) is v1.1, released in August 2019.
+The latest and best version is v1.1, released in August 2019.
 It fixes one obvious bug (bad scrolltext colours) and improves the timing of some effect transitions.
-If you're looking for the original 'party' version, it's [here](https://github.com/bitshifters/wave-runner).
+If you're looking for the original 'party' version, it's [here](https://bitshifters.github.io/content/bs-wave-runner.ssd).